 Return to sports after rotator cuff surgery

-This is where most of you get very upset with us.
-It will be many many months before you are allowed to return to sports following a rotator cuff repair will not be possible for many months.
-This is meant to protect the rotator cuff as it continues to bond to the bone.
-This is a very long biological process … thus you will need to avoid contact sports, etc for nearly 6-12 months, depending on the size of your tear, quality of your tissue and the preferences of your surgeon.
+A return to sports following a rotator cuff repair will not be possible for many months.
+This is meant to protect the rotator cuff as it continues to heal to the bone.
+Rotator cuff healing is a very long biological process.
+You will need to avoid contact sports, etc for nearly 6-12 months.
+Your recovery will depend on the size of your tear, quality of your tissue and the preferences of your surgeon.
 Again, check with your surgeon first.

 For most of you who are currently recovering from rotator cuff surgery, there is a light at the end of the tunnel.
 Many of you have heard from your friends that it will be a year before your shoulder feels “normal”.
 For some of you that will be true.
 For some of you, you will recover far faster.